Field Trip – Henrietta Miller Memorial Pilgrimage

 Bring: Be sure to pack a bottle of water and bring a day pack for your lunch which we be enjoyed along the trail.
 We recommend packing a piece of plastic to sit on in case the ground is wet.

-Difficulty: Relatively easy.
+Length and Difficulty: Approximately 2.25 miles.
+Relatively easy.
 Miller has well groomed trails with only short ascents and descents with gains and losses in elevation of roughly 50 feet.
 Bridges accommodate all water crossings.

 Miller State Nature Preserve is adjacent to the Highlands Nature Sanctuary and is the oldest of any preserves on the Rocky Fork Gorge.
 Miller State Nature Preserve has a rich and compelling display of Appalachian flowers, with dense carpets of ginger, Solomon’s Seal, bellwort, bluebells, shooting stars and waterleaf.
 The preserve is dissected by pristine creeks and boasts beautiful limestone rock formations.
 The hiking paths are well designed, and make use of several small bridges to ford the preserve’s musical spring-swollen riffles.
 We will take one or two of the short loop trails from Henrietta MIller’s old house site and will be sure to pause in the woods below the stone archway, where we can rest on the long run of wooden stairs descending into the gorge.